 The Good Shepherd Nativity Mission School (GSS) is a Jesuit, Catholic school serving at-risk, urban youth.
 We provide guidance to our students while they are attending GSS and as they continue their education.
 Our goal is to offer a quality education while integrating and emphasizing personal, moral and spiritual development.
-Inspired by the Nativity-Miguel model, GSS is open year-round and has an extended school day offering enrichment activities in areas such as sports, music, art, drama, and service.
+Inspired by the Nativity-Miguel model, GSS is open year-round and has an extended school day offering enrichment activities in areas such as sports, music, band, art, drama, and service.
 GSS seeks to develop young people with a deep-rooted passion for faith, community, service, and social justice.

 WHAT YOU DO

 Loyola service learners will be asked to sign up for a weekly spot to assist with lunch activities or to facilitate activities during the Enrichment Program.
 Enrichment activities may include tutoring, helping with standardized test preparation, or running an afterschool club.
 Clubs can be designed by GSS staff or by service learners themselves based on their interests, gifts, and abilities.
 Past enrichment activities have included organized sports, board games, dance, yoga, chess club, drama club, art, music appreciation, computer activities, and service projects.
 Service learners may also be invited to chaperone events/field trips.

 WHAT YOU LEARN